Bicycle Safety – How Cyclists Can Stay Safe on the Road

-Some of Common Risks Cyclist Must Face/Meet Include:
+Some of Common Risks Cyclist Must Face Include:

 Parked cars, trash cans, and debris can block the cyclist’s passage in the bicycle lane or on the edge of a highway.
-Bumps/potholes, cracks/gaps, sewer grates, and gutters can also be extremely dangerous if a rider’s wheel is caught.
+Bumps, cracks, sewer grates, and gutters can also be extremely dangerous if a rider’s wheel is caught.

 On rainy days or in areas that have been recently watered, the roads can be slippery.
 Many bikes have small brake pads and thin wheels that can lose their grip/control in wet weather.

-Some drivers do not adequately peer to/carefully look cyclists on the road, even when the cyclist is clearly obvious to others.
+Some drivers do not adequately or carefully look for cyclists on the road, even when the cyclist is clearly obvious to others.
 Some of these drivers are distracted because they are on the phone, texting, chatting with someone in the car, or setting the radio.

-Some drivers notice bikes, but they do not act with safety around them/surroundings.
-They could cut off/stop, pass closely, or endanger cyclists.
+Some drivers notice bikes, but they do not act with safety around them.
+They could cut off, pass closely, or endanger cyclists.